thundergnat/Text-Sorensen/README.md

     +(@a ∩ @b) / ( (@a ⊎ @b) - (@a ∩ @b) )

-Jaccard coefficients tend to be even smaller than Sorensen-Dice but are again, a ratio between 0 and 1.
+Jaccard coefficients tend to be even smaller than Sorensen-Dice but are similarly, a ratio between 0 and 1.

 Again, multis are provided for a one-off list: